FilipNest/relativefiction/readme.md

 I was sitting in {park} and looking out at the sky.
 It was a {weather} day much like this one.
 Wings.
 Clearly a pair of wings.
 Floating somewhere towards {supermarket street} as if going about their everyday business.
 This month is even more special.
 It happened in {monthofyear}.
 So I walk over to {park} and look out.
 But there's never anything anymore...

+Which localises into something like:

+>I love Thursdays.
+It was around 9pm on a Thursday when I first saw its outlines.
+I was sitting in Russell Square and looking out at the sky.
+It was a rainy day much like this one.
+Wings.
+Clearly a pair of wings.
+Floating somewhere towards St. John St as if going about their everyday business.
+This month is even more special.
+It happened in May.
+So I walk over to Russell Square and look out.
+But there's never anything anymore...

 ## Tags

 ### Time